ayuusweetfish/Nomad/WIKI.md

 sudo service lightdm start
 ```

-Press Ctrl-F7/F8 (test to see which works).
+Press Ctrl-F7 (may be at F8, if the login greeter is enabled; edit /etc/lightdm/lightdm.conf to add `autologin-user`).

 Screen resolution is based on global persistent configuration, rather than being auto-detected.
 To avoid excessively operating the Control Centre GUI, write and reload configuration from the command line: